 Bursting with fresh summer flavors, Caponata is one of my favorite dishes to make when eggplant, tomatoes, and basil come into season.
 Caponata is full of distinct flavors–eggplant, zucchini, tomatoes, olives, capers, raisins, basil, mint– that go perfectly together.

-I first tasted Caponata several years ago at an Italian Side Dishes class at Cook Like An Italian by Monica Pesoli.
-She cooked each main ingredient separately, then simmered them together with white wine vinegar and fresh herbs.
-Here I’m using white balsamic vinegar instead of white wine vinegar as a variation.
+I first tasted Caponata several years ago at a Cook Like An Italian class by Monica Pesoli.
+She cooked each of the main ingredients separately, then simmered them together with white wine vinegar and fresh herbs.
+In this recipe, I’m using white balsamic vinegar instead of white wine vinegar as a variation.

 Also Try Caponata as an Appetizer

 More recently, I’ve been going through Lidia Bastianich’s 2017 cookbook Lidia’s Celebrate Like An Italian and discovered her Caponata recipe.
 The recipe below is based on the one in her book.
 She suggests you serve it as a side dish (warm or chilled) or as an appetizer.
 After it is cooled, chop into small pieces and serve on crostini.